This article has links to products and services we love, which we may make commission from.

 Best Spots With Christmas Lights in Edinburgh

-As I described to my friends from New York last year, this is as close to Hollywood’s version of Christmas that we get in Edinburgh and it is a party for the senses.
+As I described to my friends from New York, this is as close to Hollywood’s version of Christmas as we get in Edinburgh, and it is a party for the senses.

-Standing at 14 George Street you will see the impressive Graeco-Roman building constructed in 1844, flooding the upmarket shopping street with welcoming light.
+Standing at 14 George Street, you will see the impressive Graeco-Roman building constructed in 1844, flooding the upmarket shopping street with welcoming lights.